curl/curl-for-win/README.md

   - Code signing is implemented and enabled with a self-signed certificate.
     The signature intentionally omits a trusted timestamp to retain reproducibility.
-Signing is done using a custom patched `osslsigncode` build to enforce a constant non-trusted timestamp for reproducibility.
+Signing is done using a custom patched `osslsigncode` build to enforce a stable non-trusted timestamp for reproducibility.

 # Binary package downloads